UPES B.Tech Admissions 2025

 Let’s look at a plot of the binding energy per nucleon versus the mass number for a large number of nuclei:

-Following main features of the plot is:
+Following main features of the plot are:

 Conclusion 1